Commentarii de Bello Gallico: Accuracy

 Not all contemporaries of Caesar believed the account to have been accurate.
 Gaius Asinius Pollio, who served under Caesar, noted that the account had been put together without much care or regard for the truth.
 Still, Pollio attributed this to mistakes by Caesar's lieutenants, or even that Caesar intended to rewrite the text more accurately.
 Up until the 20th century authors tended to follow Pollio's thinking, attributing mistakes not to Caesar but to the process, such as errors in translation and transcription throughout time.
 Ernest Desjardins, writing in 1876, suggested (in what Henige considers to be very charitable on Desjardins part) that the error in numbers in the Usipetes campaign was the result of a mis-transcription of "CCCCXXX" instead of "XXXXIII", which would mean that the real size of the Gaulic force was actually just 43,000.
 But even Henige suggests that it is possible the numbers have not always been accurately written down, and that the earliest surviving manuscripts are only from the ninth to twelfth centuries.

 Part of the dispute over the historiography of the Commentarii revolves around modern authors trying to use it to estimate the pre-Roman population of Gaul.
 In the 18th century, authors extrapolated from the text populations of 40–200 million.
 Authors in the 19th century guessed in the 15–20 million range based on the text.
 20th century authors guessed as low as 4 million, with Henige giving a modern range of 4–48 million between authors.

 Ultimately, Henige sees the Commentarii as a very clever piece of propaganda written by Caesar, built to make Caesar appear far grander than he was.
 Henige notes that Caesar's matter of fact tone and easy to read writing made it all the easier to accept his outlandish claims.
 Caesar sought to portray his fight as a justified defense against the barbarity of the Gauls (which was important, as Caesar had actually been the aggressor contrary to his claims).
 By making it appear that he had won against overwhelming odds and suffered minimal casualties, he further increased the belief that he and the Romans were godly and destined to win against the godless barbarians of Gaul.
 Overall, Henige concludes that "Julius Caesar must be considered one of history's earliest – and most durably successful – 'spin doctors'".

+Although Caesar used this account for his own gain, it is not to say that the De Bello Gallico is at all unreliable.
+The victories that Caesar has written about did, in fact, occur.
+Smaller details, however, may have been altered, and the word choice makes the reader more sympathetic to Caesar's cause.
+De Bello Gallico is an excellent example of the ways in which retellings of actual events can be spun to a person's advantage.
+For this reason, De Bello Gallico is often looked at as a commentary, rather than a piece of actual historiography.